 St Martins Presbyterian Congregation has a long history in the south/south east of Christchurch.
 It was originally a Home Mission Station as an outreach from St Peter’s Church in Woolston.
 The first church building was officially opened in St Martins 1928.

 The current church building at 43 St Martins Road, was designed by the Austrian modernist architect, Ernst Plischke and opened in 1957.
-Currently this building is being strengthened, and altered to be a multi-use auditorium with meeting spaces.
-We expect it will be open again in November 2018.
+Following the 2010/11 earthquakes the church was closed for strengthening and was re-opened in March 2019 with significant changes.

 As a congregation we have a history of thoughtful faith and a willingness to ask questions.
 We seek to share the light of Jesus in our community through our actions and our communal life.